boldlink/terraform-aws-iam-role/README.md

   * Manually use via pre-commit

 ### Makefile
-The makefile contain in this repo is optimized for linux paths and the main purpose is to execute testing for now.
+The makefile contained in this repo is optimized for linux paths and the main purpose is to execute testing for now.
 * Create all tests:
 `$ make tests`
 * Clean all tests: